OjasMishra-bit/clones-of-website/README.md

-# clones-of-website
+# Clones-of-Websites

 A professional portfolio website showcasing my web development projects.
 Features responsive design, smooth animations, and my Top 10 Games project.
-Built with HTML5 and CSS3.i created this with my freind in 8th class.
+Built with HTML5 and CSS3.
+I created this with my freind in 8th class.
+The websites will be built with the date of development completed mentioned in code.

+Its under development!

+Credits - Ojasmishra-bit & CodeWithAryamanAgrahari